-- D. Employees adding a spouse or domestic partner to health coverage are required to provide documentation.
-Acceptable documentation is a marriage license/certificate or a copy of the Certificate of Registered Domestic Partnership. - E. Health insurance may be made available for elected officials who do not qualify as employees as long as coverage is authorized by the governing body, the Member pays at least 50% of the rate, and the group or subgroup meets the participation requirements outlined in Rule EB6(C).
-Elected officials do not qualify as a unique subgroup. - F. A Member may waive its stated waiting period for new employees under the following conditions: - The employee comes from another CIS Benefits-covered Member; - There is no break in CIS coverage; - The waiver must apply to all CIS coverages offered by the employer, as long as the employee was enrolled in them at the previous employer; and - If the employee was not previously enrolled in a specific type of coverage such as LTD, the waiting period cannot be waived for that coverage. - G. The following are considered eligible dependents: - 1.
+- D. Employees adding a spouse or Registered Domestic Partner to health coverage are required to provide documentation.
+Acceptable documentation is a marriage license/certificate or a copy of the Oregon Certificate of Registered Domestic Partnership. - E. Health insurance may be made available for elected officials who do not qualify as employees as long as coverage is authorized by the governing body, the Member pays at least 50% of the rate, and the group or subgroup meets the participation requirements outlined in Rule EB6(C).
+Elected officials do not qualify as a unique subgroup. - F. Waiting periods and eligibility hours must be consistent between the medical and dental plans offered for all employee groups. - G. A Member may waive its stated waiting period for new employees under the following conditions: - 1.
+The employee comes from another CIS Benefits-covered Member; - 2.
+There is no break in CIS coverage;

+- 3. The waiver must apply to all CIS coverages offered by the employer, as long as the employee was enrolled in them at the previous employer; and - 4.
+If the employee was not previously enrolled in a specific type of coverage such as LTD, the waiting period cannot be waived for that coverage. - H. The following are considered eligible dependents: - 1.
 A legally married spouse. - 2.
-Domestic Partners who meet the criteria listed in Rule 5C.

-- 3. Child(ren) under the age of 26 who are : - The natural child of the employee, spouse or domestic partner; - The adopted child, or a child placed for adoption, of the employee, spouse or domestic partner, provided that the child is adopted or placed for adoption prior to attaining age 18; - A child for whom the employee, spouse, or domestic partner has obtained court-ordered legal guardianship or custody. - A child for whom the employee is obligated to provide benefits pursuant to a qualified medical child support order ("QMCSO"). - 4.
+Domestic Partners who meet the criteria listed in Rule EB5(C). - 3.
+Child(ren) under the age of 26 who are: - a.
+The natural child of the employee, spouse or approved domestic partner; - b.
+The adopted child, or a child placed for adoption, of the employee, spouse or approved domestic partner, provided that the child is adopted or placed for adoption prior to attaining age 18; - c.
+A child for whom the employee, spouse, or approved domestic partner has obtained court-ordered legal guardianship or custody. - d.
+A child for whom the employee is obligated to provide benefits pursuant to a qualified medical child support order (QMCSO). - 4.
 An unmarried child over the age of 26 who is incapable of self-support due to a physical, mental or developmental disability that occurred before the child's 26th birthday and for whom a handicapped dependent certification form has been received and approved by the insurer or administrator.
 The child must have been enrolled in a CIS plan at the time he/she turned 26.
-A new hire may add a disabled child over age 26 if the child was disabled prior to his/her 26th birthday. - H. Ineligible dependents will be deleted retroactive to the last day of the month in which they became ineligible.
+A new hire may add a disabled child over age 26 if the child was disabled prior to his/her 26th birthday. - I. Ineligible dependents will be deleted retroactive to the last day of the month in which they became ineligible.
 Claims paid for ineligible dependents, whether or not they have been removed from coverage, will be the responsibility of the employee.